 - Let someone in charge know about the injury right away.
 Initially, this may mean verbally notifying your manager or supervisor.
-As soon as possible, you should also send a notification in written form, either via email or by standard mail.
+As soon as possible, you should also send a notification, in written form, either via email or by standard mail.
 Having a written document makes it easier to prove that you are in compliance if your employer balks at following through on your case.

 - See a doctor or medical professional.
-Getting medical treatment will help back up your claim that you were injured.
+Getting medical treatment will help back up your claim that you were in fact injured.
 When you see a medical professional, they will create a detailed record of your injuries based on their examination.

 - If your job has on-site medical personnel available, see them right away.
 Otherwise, visit a local hospital, emergency room, or walk-in clinic.
 Depending on the situation, you may need to see a doctor that has been preapproved by your employer.